 Pacific Northwest National Laboratory (PNNL) is a world-class research institution powered by a highly educated, diverse workforce committed to collaboration and work–life balance.
 Every year, scores of dynamic, driven postdocs come to PNNL to work with renowned researchers on meaningful science, innovations and outcomes for the U.S. Department of Energy and other sponsors; here is your chance to be one of them!

 Contribute to PNNL’s goals in catalysis as part of the Lab’s Physical Sciences Division (PSD).
-As an experimental postdoctoral researcher in the Catalysis Science group, you will join a multi-investigator team to explore the design, synthesis, characterization, and mechanistic studies of molecular catalysts for the hydrogenation of CO2, carboxylic acids, and related species.
-You will be mentored by prominent researchers, including Morris Bullock and Aaron Appel, as you develop your experimental research, seeking to understand design concepts for molecular catalysts, often in close collaboration with heterogeneous catalysis colleagues.
+As an experimental postdoctoral researcher in the Catalysis Science group, you will join a multi-investigator team focused on the design of molecular catalysts for the hydrogenation of CO2, carboxylic acids, and related species, with an emphasis on the impact of solvent on catalysis.
+You will be mentored by prominent researchers, including Aaron Appel, Eric Wiedner, and John Linehan, as you develop your experimental research, seeking to understand design concepts for molecular catalysts, often in close collaboration with heterogeneous catalysis colleagues.

 The Ideal Candidate